MIROC-DOC/model_description/md_en/d-summ.md

 ## Summary of the mechanics part

 Here, we duplicate the previous description,
-Enumerate the calculations performed in the mechanical part.
+Enumerate the calculations performed in the Mechanical Process Department.

-### Summary of calculations in the mechanics part.
+### Summary of Calculations for the Mechanics Portion

 The mechanical processes are calculated in the following order.

-1. the transformation of horizontal wind into vorticity and divergence `MODULE:[UV2VDG(dvect)]`
+1. converting horizontal wind into vorticity and divergence `MODULE:[UV2VDG(dvect)]`

 2. calculation of pseudotemperature `MODULE:[VIRTMD(dvtmp)]`